Lille during World War II: Invasion

 On the night of May 9–10, 1940, German armored vehicles crossed the Ardennes to the southeast.
 German bombers focused their attacks on strategic points, such as the railway line in the Lille suburb of Lambersart.
 The German army advanced rapidly, occupying Luxembourg and Belgium before eventually reaching Lille on May 27.
 After three panzer divisions attacked from west of the Deûle river, French and British soldiers withdrew from the city, leaving only a few pioneer regiment units, eighty administrative clerks, and a thousand Senegalese soldiers entrenched in the Citadel of Lille.
 Though otherwise ill-equipped, the Senegalese regiment's armored vehicles allowed them to resist the siege for four days.

 To prevent strategic resources from falling into German hands, the British destroyed the Boitelle telephone center and burned a stockpile of military equipment that could not be escorted to the zone libre in time.
 On the morning of May 28, German patrols defeated pockets of resistance around the Rue Solférino, the Rue Nationale, and the Haute-Deûle.
 Field headquarters were set up in the Place du Général-de-Gaulle, also known as the Grand'Place.
 On May 31, the last remaining resistance on the Avenue de Dunkerque in Lambersart and in the Citadel laid down their arms.

 The Battle of Lille officially ended on June 1, when French soldiers were marched through the city streets and the Grand'Place.
 The final death toll was 174, including 15 civilians, 128 French soldiers, one British soldier, and 30 German soldiers.
 Two bridges and two hundred and twenty buildings were destroyed, including the Place de Tourcoing and the buildings surrounding the Porte de Béthune.

 Bombings

-The Lille city center was largely left undamaged by aerial raids during the German occupation.
+The city center of Lille was largely left undamaged by aerial raids during the German occupation.
 In contrast, outlying neighborhoods endured numerous attacks.
 Most affected were the Lille-Fives metalworks factories (targeted eight times between 1941 and 1944), the SNCF workshops in Hellemmes, the Lille-Délivrance classification yard, the spinning mills in the Moulins neighborhood of Lille (targeted five times between 1941 and 1944), as well as the Kuhlmann chemical complexes in Loos and Marquette.